Nuwa-genomics/Nuwa/docs/tutorials/clustering/Preprocess.md

 ## Data transformations

 Our data isn't usually in the optimal format for passing directly into our training models, we must transform it into values which reflect mean and variance.
 This helps ensure than one feature does not dominate another, for example in the case of an outlier.
 With scaling and normalization techniques we can place data in a similar range without losing the underlying distribution of the data.
+Transformations such as feature scaling for example also improve a model's performance.
 Some of the tools we've used already normalized the data under the hood.
 However we'll give a brief description of scaling and normalization techniques and perform again with known parameters.

 ### Normalization